rqueiros/ESMAD-POO-2021/README.md

 ## learnJS tool

 As an alternative (or a complement) students can opt by using the learnJS tool (https://rqueiros.github.io/learnjs/).
 The main benefits of using learnJS is to be able to solve the exercises and have automatic feedback on the success of the resolution.
-The tool is in Beta stage, so any issue that you find please report to Ricardo Queirós (ricardoqueiros@esmad.ipp.pt).
+Be aware that the tool is in beta stage, so any issue founded please report to Ricardo Queirós.

 Good Work!

 ## Contacts

 Ricardo Queirós <ricardoqueiros@esmad.ipp.pt>

 Mário Pinto <mariopinto@esmad.ipp.pt>